Lesley Allardice

-Lesley Allardice (born 8 July 1957) is a retired British international swimmer.
+Lesley Allardice (born 8 July 1957) is a retired British international swimmer who competed at the 1972 Summer Olympics.

-Swimming career
+Biography

-She competed in four events at the 1972 Summer Olympics.
+Although Scottish born, Allardice represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where she participated in the 200 metres freestyle and the 4 x 100 metres freestyle relay, winning a bronze medal.

-Although Scottish born, she represented England and won a bronze medal in the 4 x 100 metres freestyle relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+At the 1972 Olympic Games in Munich, she participated in four events.

-Four years later she repeated the success by winning another bronze medal in the 4 x 100 metres freestyle relay, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
+Two years later she repeated the success by winning another bronze medal in the 4 x 100 metres freestyle relay, at the 1974 British Commonwealth Games in Christchurch, New Zealand.

 She is a two times winner of the British Championship in 100 metres freestyle (1972-1973), four times winner of the 200 metres freestyle (1970-1973) and was the 400 metres freestyle champion in 1971.